Independent and Public Spirited Media Foundation

 The Independent and Public-Spirited Media Foundation is an Indian public charitable trust, established on July 1, 2015.
-The foundation works to promote quality independent journalism.
+The foundation works to promote independent journalism.

 The foundation was started with a fund of Rs 100 crore by a group of Bengaluru businessmen, including Azim Premji, the chairman of Wipro, and philanthropist Rohini Nilekani.

 In August 2016 the foundation awarded a grant of Rs 1.95 crore to the Foundation for Independent Journalism (FIJ), a non-profit company that publishes The Wire.
 The group was awarded a second tranch of Rs 1.75 crore in March 2017.
-In 2018, IPSMF granted FIJ Rs 3.26 crore and committed to funding them for 2018-2019 as well.
+In 2018, IPSMF granted FIJ Rs 3.26 crore and committed to funding them for 2018–2019 as well.

 The IPSMF has given funding to the Pravda Media Foundation to enable them to report and publish stories that are of public importance.
 Pravda Media Foundation is owner of alt news.

 IPSM has also provided financial support to Spunklane Media Private Limited for the purpose of reporting and publishing stories of public interest under the section 'Delve'.
 Spunklane Media Private Limited is owner of The news minute.